lenchv/hive-driver/docs/readme.md

 *NOTICE*

-- for none and ldap you should use PlainHttpAuthentication or PlainTcpAuthentication.
+- for None and LDAP you should use PlainHttpAuthentication or PlainTcpAuthentication.

-- current kerberos process uses mongodb [kerberos](https://www.npmjs.com/package/kerberos) module, which does not support different kinds of QOP, so make sure you use "auth":
+- the current Kerberos process uses the MongoDB [kerberos](https://www.npmjs.com/package/kerberos) module, which does not support different kinds of QOP, so make sure you use "auth":

 *hive-site.xml*
 ```xml